FormidableLabs/trace-pkg/README.md

     - Can be overridden from CLI with `--concurrency <NUMBER>`
 - `options.includeSourceMaps` (`Boolean`): Include source map paths from files that are found during tracing (not inclusion via `include`) and present on-disk.
 Source map paths inferred but not found are ignored. (default: `false`).
 Please see [discussion below](#including-source-maps) to evaluate whether or not you should use this feature.
 - `options.ignores` (`Array<string>`): A set of package path prefixes up to a directory level (e.g., `react` or `mod/lib`) to skip tracing on.
 This is particularly useful when you are excluding a package like `aws-sdk` that is already provided for your lambda.
 - `options.allowMissing` (`Object.<string, Array<string>>`): A way to allow certain packages to have potentially failing dependencies.
-Specify each object key as a package name and value as an array of dependencies that _might_ be missing on disk.
+Specify each object key as either (1) an source file path relative to `cwd` that begins with a `./` or (2) a package name and privide a value as an array of dependencies that _might_ be missing on disk.
 If the sub-dependency is found, then it is included in the bundle (this part distinguishes this option from `ignores`).
 If not, it is skipped without error.
 - `options.dynamic.resolutions` (`Object.<string, Array<string>>`): Handle dynamic import misses by providing a key to match misses on and an array of additional glob patterns to trace and include in the application bundle.
     - _Application source files_: If a miss is an application source file (e.g., not within `node_modules`), specify the **relative path** (from the package-level `cwd`) to it like `"./src/server/router.js": [/* array of patterns */]`.
         - **Note**: To be an application source path, it **must** be prefixed with a dot (e.g., `./src/server.js`, `../lower/src/server.js`).
 Basically, like the Node.js `require()` rules go for a local path file vs. a package dependency.